Set Up Storyly Bar

 Story Group Animation

-This attribute adds an animation to the Story Group cover.
+This function adds an animation to the Story Group cover.

 🚧